-We’ve collected the top four reviews, roundups and how-to articles from across the AppStorm network in April.
-Whether you’re interested in Mac, iPhone, iPad, Web, or Android apps, there’s bound to be something you didn’t spot over the course of the month.
+We’ve collected the top four reviews, roundups and how-to articles from across the AppStorm network in September.
+Whether you’re interested in Mac, iPhone, iPad, Web, Windows, or Android apps, there’s bound to be something you didn’t spot over the course of the month.
 Now would be a good time to explore a part of the AppStorm Network you’ve never seen before!

 Thanks for reading AppStorm, and I hope you enjoy looking over some of our favourite posts from last month!

 When it comes to community-developed custom ROMs on Android, there are two contenders that you will hear people talk about a lot more than any of the rest: CyanogenMod and MIUI.
 I previously reviewed CyanogenMod stating 10 of its great features and 5 tricks to improve on its shortcomings.

 Despite how much I loved CM7, I have decided to give MIUI a go, and have been running v1.09.16 for over seven weeks on my HTC Desire Z. In the following review, I will share with you my findings, stating the reasons I have loved MIUI and those that are making me consider going back to CyanogenMod. (more…)

 If you’ve rooted your phone, you’ve been there.
 You’re deep into your rooting addiction and have flashed yet another meticulously-chosen custom ROM onto your beloved phone – and then have had the pain of trying to set everything you back to the way you had it in the days of yester-ROM.
 After much dismay and lost data I have often turned to other applications to help me.
 So have no fear, because I have a few valuable tricks up my sleeve.
 If you do use custom ROMs and need some help restoring things to the way you like them, these tricks will definitely help. (more…)